tomcastleman/laravel-elixir-talk/readme.md

 you ideas for how to structure your Vue projects and workflow.

-_Not ready for vuex?_ Regardless of your backend stack (but using PHP examples), we'll take look at simple techniques for reading and writing data to / from your frontend.
+_Not ready for vuex?_ Regardless of your backend stack (but using PHP examples), we'll then take look at simple techniques for reading and writing data to / from your frontend.

 ## Instructions